tpcarman/As-Built-Report/Reports/vSphere/README.md

 ![Sample vSphere Report 2](https://github.com/tpcarman/As-Built-Report/blob/dev/Reports/vSphere/Samples/Sample_vSphere_Report_2.png "Sample vSphere Report 2")

 # Known Issues
+1. Table Of Contents (TOC) may be missing in Word formatted report

+    When opening the DOC report, MS Word prompts the following

+    *"This document contains fields that may refer to other files.
+Do you want to update the fields in this document?"
+Yes / No*

+    Clicking No will prevent the TOC fields being updated and leaving the TOC empty.

+    Always reply **Yes** to this message.

-1. Missing vSAN summary - In development
+2. Missing vSAN summary

+   Work in Progress

-2. Verbose script errors when connecting to vCenter with a Read-Only user account
+3. Verbose script errors when connecting to vCenter with a Read-Only user account

+    Further testing required to identify and resolve this issue.